thatprismarine/multidistribute/README.md

 ## Instructions

-- **init_collection** - Creates a new token collection with specified maximum deposit limit
+- **init_collection** - Creates a new token collection with specified maximum deposit limit and burn configuration
 - **decrease_collection_max_collectable_tokens** - Authority reduces the maximum deposit limit for a collection
 - **withdraw_from_collection** - Authority withdraws tokens from collection vault
 - **init_distribution** - Creates a new distribution for rewarding collection depositors
 - **add_distribution_tokens** - Adds tokens to a distribution's reward pool
-- **user_commit_to_collection** - User deposits tokens into a collection
+- **user_commit_to_collection** - User deposits tokens into a collection and receives freshly minted replacement tokens
 - **user_claim_from_distribution** - User claims their share of distribution rewards

 ## Program Accounts

-- **Collection** - Tracks configuration and state for a token collection including authority, total tokens collected, maximum deposit limit, and vault
+- **Collection** - Tracks configuration and state for a token collection including authority, total tokens collected, maximum deposit limit, vault, replacement mint, and burn configuration
 - **CollectionUserState** - Records how many tokens a user has deposited into a collection
 - **Distribution** - Manages token distribution for a collection including total tokens deposited, mint, vault and amount distributed
 - **DistributionUserState** - Tracks how many tokens a user has received from a distribution